 Gratitude: in addition to checking in and keeping in touch with each other, we can also contribute to each other's morale and work wellness by taking time to show genuine appreciation and gratitude for the work of our teams and colleagues.
 This advice isn't just for leaders - we all contribute to our work relationships and enhance them by showing genuine gratitude through recognition and appreciation.

 The following is adapted from a speech delivered at a recent all-staff meeting.
-It is a follow-up on some of my regular emails to all-staff, as well as some recent feedback I’d received from staff about how they’re feeling these days.
+It is a follow-up on some of my regular emails to all-staff, as well as some recent feedback I’d received from people about how they’re feeling these days.
 Basically, people expressed feeling unappreciated, unrecognized and unnoticed, with the consequence being feelings of being un- or under-motivated.
-Most of this feedback was second- and third hand, so it wasn’t possible for me to address anyone specifically or individually.
-I decided to try a broadcast approach at the all-staff meeting, with the hope that those who were needing to hear this message did receive it.
+Most of this feedback was second- and third-hand, so it wasn’t possible for me to address anyone specifically or individually.
+I decided to try a broadcast approach at the meeting, with the hope that those who were needing to hear this message did receive it.

 Topics I touch on regularly in my all-staff emails, which go out 2-3 times a week, are about staying connected, supporting each other, recognizing and appreciating the work of others, and the importance of genuine gratitude – both giving and receiving it.
 While these things are always important, if not essential, for a good and strong team, they have been made so much harder in these days of remote work, distancing, and restrictions.
-The disruption, fear, anxiety, hardships, difficulties, separation, isolation, changes, disappointments, losses – over the past year and ahead of us, too – get in the way of being able to see, express, and enjoy accomplishments and the positive work we do every day.
+The disruption, fear, anxiety, hardships, difficulties, separation, isolation, changes, disappointments, and losses – over the past year and ahead of us, too – get in the way of being able to see, express, and enjoy accomplishments and the positive work we do every day.
 Even when they are the very things we need to combat and overcome our negative feelings, those positive and encouraging moments and words can seem hard to come by.

-If you’ve taken any management and leadership training with me or read my blog posts on leading when you’re not the boss and leading through change, you’ll know that I’m a firm believer that anyone in a team has the opportunity to be a leader.
+If you’ve taken any management and leadership training with me or read my blog posts on leading when you’re not the boss and leading through change, you’ll know that I’m a firm believer that everyone in a team has the opportunity to be a leader.
 Even if we don’t have “leader” in our job description or title, we can each lead others by example, incorporating good leadership skills into our day-to-day work.
-These “skills” typically include honesty, self-awareness, engagement, integrity, and adaptability.
+These “skills” include honesty, self-awareness, engagement, integrity, and adaptability.
 To that list, I would add compassion, humanity, empathy, and dash of selflessness.